 “The program’s ongoing pattern of outstanding match rates is clear evidence of its quality,” said SPC Dean, Dr. Bill Hathaway.
 “Students in the last year of on-campus coursework must apply to these highly selective internships through a standardized national process.”
+Given the challenge of achieving matches with APA-accredited sites, a 100% match rate is remarkable.

 Each doctoral psychology student must complete an internship in order to fulfill the academic requirements of their degree.